-When designing outdoor spaces for childcare centres, it’s important to choose multi-functional furniture and structures that allow kids to both store their belongings and engage in active play.
+When designing outdoor spaces for childcare centres, choosing multi-functional furniture and structures that allow children to store their belongings and engage in active play is essential.

 Combining cubbies and play equipment can maximise usable space while encouraging learning and development through interactive play.
 Rather than isolating storage from recreation areas, integrating cubbies and climbers, slides, or playground equipment offers opportunities for creativity.